-STRATEGY SPATIAL POLICY NON-SPATIAL, SUPPORTIVE POLICY WORK GUIDELINES Ensure that each settlement - large and small - remains a distinct entity, surrounded by natural open space and agricultural land. • Align the policy and planning of all municipal services to support the proposed settlement hierarchy and development/ management approach. • Support the re-location of land extensive manufacturing, logistics, l· Maintain a clear hierarchy of settlements which (in general terms) focus new growth and development in larger settlements to: • Reinforce the role of Stellenbosch town as a regional service and tourism centre focused on higher order educational, health, government, and commercial uses, as well as unique historic assets. and warehousing enterprises from Stellenbosch town to Klapmuts.
-Minimise associated impacts on the environment, agricultural land, and natural resources. • Reinforce the role of Klapmuts as a potential regional logistics/ warehousing/ manufacturing hub - with associated residential opportunity - based on its location at the intersection of the N1 and • Maintain the nature and form of small rural settlements while enabling Clarify and respect Maximise livelihood opportunity through building on the availability of existing public facilities, and commercial opportunity. • regional north/south movement routes.
-Maintain Franschhoek as a centre for tourism and culture with limited small changes towards improving livelihood 4 the different roles and potentials of settlements in SM and Maximise the sustainability of new facilities and commercial opportunity. growth potential. opportunity. maintain the identity of each.
-Enable the provision of infrastructure in the most efficient and cost effective way. - Minimise the need for inter-settlement movement.
-Maximise opportunity for and use of non- motorised and public transport.
+STRATEGY SPATIAL POLICY NON-SPATIAL, SUPPORTIVE POLICY WORK GUIDELINES 4 Clarify and respect the different roles and potentials of settlements in SM and maintain the identity of each.
+Ensure that each settlement - large and small - remains a distinct entity, surrounded by natural open space and agricultural land.
+Maintain a clear hierarchy of settlements which (in general terms) focus new growth and development in larger settlements to: Minimise associated impacts on the environment, agricultural land, and natural resources.
+Maximise livelihood opportunity through building on the availability of existing public facilities, and commercial opportunity.
+Maximise the sustainability of new facilities and commercial opportunity.
+Enable the provision of infrastructure in the most efficient and cost effective way.
+Minimise the need for inter-settlement movement Maximise opportunity for and use of nonmotorised and public transport.
 Minimise growth in smaller settlements where opportunity is limited while improving access to local services and facilities (required daily).
-Maintain and enhance the unique historic, cultural, and settlement characteristics of different settlements. • Actively promote compact, dense, mixed use development which reduces car dependence and enables and promotes use of public and NMT. • Shift municipal resources to include a greater focus on non-motorised, shared vehicle travel, and public transport solutions. • Assess future transport development/ improvements in relation to Ensure a balance enables and promotes use of public and NMT. • Establish measures to ensure that there is inter-service agreement on the settlement hierarchy, settlement roles, and associated function, modes of transport to be carried, and development/ management approach to be followed in relation to different sections of the municipal movement network. • impact on the complete settlement system.
-Guard against needed/required vehicular routes 5 approach to transport in SM, that appropriately serves regional mobility • Work with provincial and national government to affirm the proposed categorisation of movement forms, and associated infrastructure and management needs in Stellenbosch. of necessity resulting in development of undeveloped land traversed by the route. needs and local level accessibility improvements. • Proactively seek management of travel demand among key stakeholders in SM, in a manner that significantly higher passenger volumes is gradually achieved from existing transport infrastructure. , • Proactively allocate resources to improve NMT in the municipal area. • Strengthen the role played by rail based public transport, including advocating for an improved frequent rail service on the Eerste River/Klapmuts rail line as backbone of transport movement along the Baden Powell-Adam Tas-R304 corridor.
+Maintain and enhance the unique historic, cultural, and settlements.
+Align the policy and planning of all municipal services to support the proposed settlement hierarchy and development/ management approach.
+Reinforce the role of Stellenbosch town as a regional service and tourism centre focused on higher order educational, health, government, and commercial uses, as well as unique historic assets.
+Reinforce the role of Klapmuts as a potential regional logistics/ warehousing/ manufacturing hub - with associated residential opportunity - based on its location at the intersection of the N1 and regional north/ south movement routes.
+Maintain Franschhoek as a centre for tourism and culture with limited growth potential.
+Support the re-location of land extensive manufacturing, logistics, and warehousing enterprises from Stellenbosch town to Klapmuts.
+Maintain the nature and form of small rural settlements while enabling small changes towards improving livelihood opportunity.
+5 Ensure a balance approach to transport in SM, that appropriately serves regional mobility needs and local level accessibility improvements.
+Actively promote compact, dense, mixed use development which reduces car dependence and enables and promotes use of public and NMT.
+Shift municipal resources to include a greater focus on non-motorised, shared vehicle travel, and public transport solutions.
+Establish measures to ensure that there is inter-service agreement on the settlement hierarchy, settlement roles, and associated function, modes of transport to be carried, and development/ management approach to be followed in relation to different sections of the municipal movement network.
+Work with provincial and national government to affirm the proposed categorisation of movement forms, and associated infrastructure and management needs in Stellenbosch.
+Proactively seek management of travel demand among key stakeholders in SM, in a manner that significantly higher passenger volumes is gradually achieved from existing transport infrastructure.
+Proactively allocate resources to improve NMT in the municipal area.
+Strengthen the role played by rail based public transport, including advocating for an improved frequent rail service on the Eerste River/ Klapmuts rail line as backbone of transport movement along the Baden Powell-Adam Tas-R304 corridor.
+Assess future transport development/ improvements in relation to impact on the complete settlement system.
+Guard against needed/ required vehicular routes of necessity resulting in development of undeveloped land traversed by the route.

-Table 31.
+Page 115 Table 31.
 Proposed MSDF Policies (cont.)